 Interviewing skills are an important part of a job search.
 At Epicodus, you'll have the opportunity to participate in a mock interview with a member of our staff, and practice answering some typical questions.
+If you have an existing job you want to cater your mock interview towards, please let your advisor know before your interview.
+To frame your mock interview, you can use this sample job posting for a junior-level position at a small company.
 The more seriously we take it, the more we can learn as we move forward.
 There are some basics to consider as you prepare for any interview.

 These are "get to know you" questions about yourself, and about your previous education, experience and motivations.

 Your goal should be to explain the ways life has been preparing you to become a developer.
 General biographical information should be kept to a minimum.
 If you have prior programming experience you can talk about any coding you did as a kid or in school.
 If you're newer to coding you can emphasize parts of jobs where you worked with computers or spreadsheets, and tell about any computer skills you developed on your own.